Law Firm in India

 • They are not engaged in active business outside of India.

-• And on identifying and ascertaining the persons who make the key managerial decisions for the conduct of the company’s business, and where these decisions are taken, the place of such decision making is found to be in India.
+• And on identifying and ascertaining the persons who make the key managerial decisions for the conduct of the company’s business, and where these decisions are taken, the place of such decision-making is found to be in India.

-The POEM rules require a holistic analysis of a company’s decision making, to determine the actual place of effective decision making and management of a company.
+The POEM rules require a holistic analysis of a company’s decision-making, to determine the actual place of effective decision-making and management of a company.
 If it is found on reviewing the locations of regular meetings of the board, or the location of the executive committees that make the decisions for the company, etc. that the place of effective management of that company is in India, then the foreign company will be deemed to be a resident company.
 If it is a resident company, then their entire income (including their global income) is liable to be taxed in India.

 Taxation of Non-Resident Companies:

 All foreign companies that do not have POEM in India will be considered a non-resident company.
-While resident companies (including foreign companies with POEM in India) will be taxed according to the residence rule, non-residence companies will only be taxed on income which arises in India.
+While resident companies (including foreign companies with POEM in India) will be taxed according to the residence rule, non-residence companies will only be taxed on income that arises in India.
 This is known as the ‘source’ rule of taxation.

-What are Permanent Establishments?
+What are Permanent Establishments (PE)?

-In international taxation, the taxability of the income of a foreign company in a domestic jurisdiction is dependent on whether the activities of the company are conducted through a permanent establishment (‘PE’).
+In international taxation, the taxability of the income of a foreign company in a domestic jurisdiction is dependent on whether the activities of the company are conducted through a permanent establishment.
 A PE is defined in Indian law, as “a fixed place of business through which the business of a foreign enterprise is carried on wholly or in part.”

 Hence, whether or not PEs have been established in a country, becomes a very important question for companies.